Scream 7: Music

-The film will be scored by Marco Beltrami, returning from the first four installments.
+The film was scored by Marco Beltrami, returning from the first four installments.
 In late August 2025, Beltrami divulged on his Instagram account that he, alongside an orchestra, had completed work on the score in Budapest.
 He additionally released snippets, which included new compositions titled "What's in a Name" and "School Drama".
 Other excerpts featured the franchise's classic piece "Sidney's Lament", as well as an orchestral reinvention of the theme called "Mrs. Evans Lament".
+The film also features five original songs, including "Twisting the Knife" by Ice Nine Kills (featuring Mckenna Grace), "Rearranging Scars" by Sueco, "Criminal" by Jessie Murph, "The Kill" by Stella Lefty and "Creepin" by Don Toliver.